multitudes/Python_am_Freitag/README.md

 # Python am Freitag
+(in progress)

+> “Tell me and I forget.
+Show me and I remember.
+Involve me and I understand.”
+Chinese proverb

 Introduction to Python.
-It is the material for a full week of course.
+This is some material for a full week of the course.

-Table of contents of the course:   (in progress)
+Table of contents of the course:

 1. [Installation](#Installation)
 2. [Basics](#Basics):